A stylish two bedroom barn conversion in an idyllic location ideally placed for relaxation, sightseeing and outdoor

 Open plan sitting room/dining kitchen.
 The sitting room area features elegant furnishings from Michael Vee Interiors including a sofa (NB this is different to the sofa shown in the photographs), large wing armchair and leather chair with footstool.
 Bio-ethanol fire.
-Technology includes a wall mounted flat screen TV with Freeview and DVD player.
-Books, board games and a selection of DVDs are provided.
+Technology includes a wall mounted flat screen TV with Freeview.
+A selection of books and board games are provided.

 The kitchen is fully equipped with electric cooker, ceramic hob, large fridge/freezer, integrated dishwasher and microwave.
 Dining space with seating for four.